prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 The switch hovered in the air—the peril was desperate— My!

-%- Oh,look behind you, aunt!
+%- Oh,look behind you, aunt?!

 The old lady whirled round, and snatched her skirts out of danger.
 The lad fled on the instant, scrambled up the high board-fence, and disappeared over it.